A strong sense of heritage and local action has allowed the Pascagoula River to remain one of the largest undammed rivers in the lower 48 states.

 - Water withdrawal is the removal of freshwater from water resources for use in agriculture, industry or domestic purposes.
 Over-withdrawal of water can push aquatic ecosystems out of natural equilibrium.

 - Land conversion and forest fragmentation lessens habitat for migratory birds and other species that require large tracts of land to survive.

-- Incompatible silviculture: Silviculture is the art and science of controlling establishment, growth, composition, health, and quality of forests to meet diverse needs and values of landowners, society and the many cultures throughout the globe.
+- Incompatible silviculture: Silviculture is the science of controlling establishment, growth, composition, health, and quality of forests to meet diverse needs and values of landowners, society and the many cultures throughout the globe.
 Incompatible silviculture degrades forest habitats and contributes significantly to sedimentation of streams and rivers.

 - Alteration of fire regime: In fire-dependent ecosystems such as the longleaf pine upland, fire is necessary for seed dispersal and control of invasive species.

 - Cogongrass: Although classified as the seventh worst weed in the world it is still sold as an ornamental under the name of Japanese bloodgrass or "Red Baron" bloodgrass.
 Cogongrass forms dense mats that crowd out native vegetation and forage plants and displaces ground-nesting species such as turkey and bobwhite quail.
 As cogongrass grows along river banks it prevents turtles from reaching nesting sites.